AlSharp/timeline.amcprojectpopcorn.com/content/events/en/2017-01-23-Nordic-cinema-Group-Buyout.md

 ---
-title: "AMC Theatres acquired Nordic Cinema Group for $929,000,000"
+title: "AMC Theatres Acquired Nordic Cinema Group For $929,000,000 (Million)"
 description: "AMC Entertainment Holdings, Inc. Signs Definitive Agreement to Acquire Nordic Cinema Group, the Largest Theatre Operator in Scandinavia, and the Nordic and Baltic Regions of Europe.
-Bridgepoint and Bonnier (private equity) have agreed to divest Nordic Cinema Group (NCG) to AMC Entertainment at a value of some SEK 8.250 billion."
+Bridgepoint and Bonnier (private equity) have agreed to divest Nordic Cinema Group (NCG) to AMC Entertainment at a value of some SEK 8.250 billion.
+Citi served as exclusive financial advisor to AMC."
 media: "https://cdn.celluloidjunkie.com/wp-content/uploads/2017/01/19193359/Screen-Shot-2017-01-23-at-21.09.49.png"
 mediaType: "image"
 date: "01/23/2017"